HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Sequence Diagram

-The sequence diagram in Figure 6 below summarizes the basic interaction between the Payer and EHR to query and retrieve the requested data using the Task based transaction.
+The sequence diagram in Figure 6 below summarizes the basic interaction between the Data Consumer and Data Source(HIT) to query and retrieve the requested data using the Task based transaction.
 Options and variations associated with Task Based Exchange API are discussed in the sections below.

 {% include img.html img="task-sequencediagram.svg" caption="Figure 6" %}